CircuitUp/WiFi_Relay_4CH/README.md

 # WiFi Relay board 4CH
 This is a simple WiFi enabled 4 CH relay card for Home automation and any other WiFi projects.
+Based on ESP8266.

 ### Specification
 * Input               : 100-240V AC 50-60 Hz